Announcement of a 2023 IIMS Annual Conference in June

 Fire on the shipIn a recently published casebook featuring four case studies, The Swedish Club has shared information about an incident where floodlights caused a cargo fire on a bulk carrier.

 A bulker had loaded sugar beet pellets in all three cargo holds with the operation taking 27 hours.
 When loading was completed the ventilation hatches and all other access points to the cargo holds were secured.
 In cargo hold 1 there were two metres of space between the cargo and the cargo hatch.
 In cargo holds 2 and 3 the cargo was almost up to the hatch coaming.
-Continue reading “Cargo lights ignited cargo onboard bulker: Case study”
+Continue reading “Cargo lights ignited cargo fire onboard bulker: Case study”

 Fishing vessel sinking caused by poor maintenance and lack of regulatory surveillance